Martin Schiele: Life

+Schiele, who was of the Protestant faith, came from a farming family with his father being a manor tenant.
+He first entered politics in 1897 with the German Conservative Party by serving as a member by Stendal's city council later joining the Reichstag in 1914, being re-elected in 1919 as a founding member of the DNVP.

 He was part of the leadership of the German National People's Party (DNVP) from its 1918 founding until Alfred Hugenberg became leader in 1928.
 He was also the chief representative of the agrarian wing of the DNVP.
 As a member of Hans Luther's coalition government, Schiele secured the restoration of agricultural and industrial protectionism with the tariff of 1925.
 As minister of food in 1927-28, he favored state credit as a means for subsidising agriculture.
+From August of 1928 to October of 1930 he served as leader of the Agricultural League, a right-wing agricultural association.
+Both in government and the League he aligned himself with the Junkers and with nationalism, supporting Eastern Aid and opposing Gustav Streseman's foreign policy.

 He was persuaded by President Hindenburg to return as minister of food in Heinrich Brüning's cabinet.
 The Agricultural League under Schiele's leadership was criticised by Richard Walther Darré's Nazi agrarian apparatus.
-Schiele ceased to be leader of the Agricultural League shortly after the 1930 election.
-Unhappy with Hugenberg's leadership, Schiele left the DNVP and moved closer to the Conservative People's Party.
+Unhappy with Hugenberg's leadership, Schiele left the DNVP and joined the newly founded CNBLP.

+After the rise of the Nazis he retired to his estate in Mecklenburg.

 Family

-Schiele, who was of the Protestant faith, came from a farming family; his father was already a manor tenant.

-Marriage

 Schiele was married to Thekla, née Borchmann, daughter of the wealthy merchant and brickworks owner Theodor Hubert Borchmann (1824–1882).